JanAhrens/JanAhrens.github.io/_posts/2014-03-22-threema-protocol-analysis.markdown

 title: Threema protocol analysis
 layout: post
 date: 2014-03-22
-excerpt: I did an analysis of the protocol used by the mobile messaging application Threema.
-In this post you'll read about my results.
+excerpt: I analyzed the custom protocol used by the mobile messaging application Threema and wrote a paper to summarize my results.
 ---

 I spent the last weeks analyzing the protocol used by the mobile messaging application [Threema](https://threema.ch/en/).